nick-hue/advent-of-code-projects/README.md

 Finally, it generates a python script for each part of the day with specified boilerplate code specified in the script file.
 To generate a day for the year 2024:

-For linux:
+For Linux:

     . ./make_day <day_you_want>

-For powershell:
+For Powershell:

     .\make_day_ps.ps1 <day_you_want>

-## Script to fetch the input for a specified day:
+## Script to fetch the input for a specified day

-For linux:
+For Linux:

     . ./get_day_input <day_you_want>